 There’s this sense of knowing life is gonna be better whenever there’s an animated movie with Phil Lord & Christopher Miller’s names attached to it.
-For my many, they haven’t made a terrible movie they’ve been a part of, from Cloudy with a Chance of Meatballs, The Lego Movie, to the Oscar-winning masterpiece Spider-Man: Into the Spider-Verse.
+For being a fan of the pair, they haven’t made a terrible movie they’ve been a part of, from Cloudy with a Chance of Meatballs, The Lego Movie, to the Oscar-winning masterpiece Spider-Man: Into the Spider-Verse.
 Though The Mitchells vs. the Machines was produced by them and directed by Michael Rianda in his feature debut, this is going to be one to watch all over again.

 What’s the Story: Young Katie Mitchell (voiced by Abbi Jacobson) embarks on a road trip with her proud parents Rick (voiced by Danny McBride) and Linda (voiced by Maya Rudolph), younger brother Aaron (voiced by Rianda) and beloved dog Monchi to start her first year at film school.
 But their plans to bond as a family soon get interrupted when the world’s electronic devices come to life to stage an uprising.
 With help from two friendly robots, the Mitchells must now come together to save one another — and the planet — from the new technological revolution.